 We are a “coalition-of-the-willing” of industry, British Columbia (BC) government and academic stakeholders committed to decarbonising long-distance transport in British Columbia and beyond.

-The British Columbia Sustainable Marine, Aviation, Rail and Trucking (BC-SMART) Biofuels Consortium encourages the production and use of low carbon intensity biofuels for long-distance transport.
+The British Columbia Sustainable Marine, Aviation, Rail and Trucking (BC-SMART) Consortium encourages the production and use of low carbon intensity fuels for long-distance transport.